martinsolent/bdats_2/docs/portfolio/network_portfolio.md

 * Distinction tips – show reflection, measurable results, lessons learned, and growth from challenges.

-* Example case – developing a web-based reporting tool in an agile environment, evidencing KSBs through active participation, leadership, and measurable impact.
+* Example case – Requirements Analysis for Network Solutions Reflecting on Stakeholder Engagement and Requirements Gathering for Network Design

 The video emphasises framing the portfolio as a strategic story to support confident, evidence-backed discussion with the assessor.